With various new venues in the pipeline, we believe Edinburgh's music scene is about to hit an upward curve over the next 5-10 years.

 Along with supporting Edinburgh's music scene, we also aim to do some good in the world by raising awareness of, and funds for, mental health.

 We believe music can play a powerful role in people's wellbeing and in the discussion around the topic of mental health.

 If we can help just a tiny bit in this area, we'll be very happy.

 I'm a 40-something husband, father and music lover from Edinburgh.

 I started out as a music journalist, first in Edinburgh, then in London.
 For several years, I was lucky enough to travel the world writing about music.
 At one point, I was a minor league DJ and club promoter.

 For the last 10 years or so, I've worked in communications, marketing and PR - first in Glasgow, more recently back in Edinburgh.

 With Edinburgh Music Lovers, I'm joining the dots between my love of music, my professional skills and my knowledge of Edinburgh.

-Mental health is a topic close to my heart - from my dad's suicide when I was 10 to my own struggles with depression.
-Music has always helped me and I'm hoping it can help others.
+Mental health is a topic close to my heart - from my dad's suicide when I was 10, to my own struggles with depression.
+Music has always helped me and I hope it can help others.